Strong winds, or gales, are the most common cause of damage and disruption in the UK.

 You can also get up to date severe weather warnings on the Met office website.

 During heavy storms you might be at risk of flooding.
 Take precautions to make sure you are prepared for flooding and can protect your family and property.

 The Royal Society for the Prevention of Accidents provides information and advice about lightning and how to be safe during storms.

 In a lightning storm shelter inside a car or large building.
 Keep away from wide, open spaces and exposed hilltops.
-Don't shelter underneath tall or isolated trees (One of the most common reasons people are struck by lightning is becasue they were sheltering under trees).
+Do not shelter underneath tall or isolated trees (One of the most common reasons people are struck by lightning is because they were sheltering under trees).

 Loss of utilities

 During severe weather you may be at risk of losing your electricity, water or gas supply (known as utilities).
 Make sure you know what to do if you lose utilities during bad weather.